splashblot/dockup/README.md

 * **AWS_USE_SERVICE_TASK_ROLE** - Use IAM role instead of AWS keys (defaults to false)

+## Backup only the content of the path (not the directory structure)

+Can be used only when there is only one PATH to backup

+* **CONTENT_ONLY** - Backup the content without the directory structure

 ## Notifications

 To enable notifications for backups you can use the following environment variables: